thomasdtran/MOL3022-Project/README.md

 ## Getting started

-The repository consists of two main folders, ```Frontend``` which contains the source code for the web applcation, and ```Backend``` which contains the necessary scripts to train and load the network, as well as the REST API for the web application.
+The repository consists of two main folders, ```frontend``` which contains the source code for the web applcation, and ```backend``` which contains the necessary scripts to train and load the network, as well as the REST API for the web application.

 ### Frontend

-To spin up the site locally, you have to run the following commands from the `Frontend` directory:
+To spin up the site locally, you have to run the following commands from the `frontend` directory:

 ```
 npm install
 npm run dev
 ```

+The site will be running on `http://localhost:8080`.

 ### Backend